 The Summer Music Festival

-The National Repertory Orchestra is an educational music festival balancing the needs of the musicians with the needs of the community, teaching musicianship, mentorship and leadership to create socially conscience musicians and prepare them for a career in music.
+The National Repertory Orchestra is an educational music festival that balances the needs of the musicians with the needs of the community, teaching musicianship, mentorship and leadership to create socially-conscious musicians and prepare them for a career in music.

 The NRO is honored to reside in the beautiful and historic ski town of Breckenridge, Colorado and perform the majority of their concerts in the state-of-the-art Riverwalk Center.
-In addition to the Riverwalk, the orchestra also performs several engagements within the state of Colorado.
+The orchestra also performs several engagements within the state of Colorado.